OpenRepeater/scripts/README.md

 	* **functions_rpi.sh** - This script contains functions specific to the Raspberry Pi.
 	* **menus.sh** - Specific functions to display menus (using whiptail) to display information and request user input.
 * **utilities (folder)**
+	* **prep4img.sh** - This is a script that is run on the an install prior to making an image intended for distribution.
+It cleans up any settings and identifiable information.
 	* **shrink_img.sh** - This is a script that is intended to be run on on a Linux computer with the SD card in a card read to shrink the image for ease of distribution.
 This script has not been fully tested and was written by others.

 #### Prepare your OS: